HL7-DaVinci/prior-auth-client/README.md

 This is a Client Server for the Da Vinci Prior Authorization Reference Implementation, which can be found [here](https://github.com/HL7-DaVinci/prior-auth).
 The Client Server is used to be the provider using the Prior Auth service.
 Currently the server handles subscriptions (Rest-Hook and WebSocket).

+A live demo is hosted by [HL7 FHIR Foundry](https://foundry.hl7.org/products/19918f5b-db29-4f31-b7d7-5bfc9ed63da0), where you may also download curated configurations to run yourself.

 ## Requirements

 - Java JDK 8